Skip to Main Content

 15

-During the course of the program, students are required to take a minimum of one drawing or color studio elective.
+• During the course of the program, students are required to take three studio electives, one of which must be a drawing or painting studio elective.
+Students must seek departmental advice when choosing credit options in variable credit courses.

-*Those students who do not have professional experience by their second Wintersession should spend this Wintersession on an internship.
+• *Those students who do not have professional experience by their second Wintersession should spend this Wintersession on an internship.